lh3/lh3.github.com/_posts/2024-03-29-what-is-a-pangenome.md

 Historically, the term "pangenome" was first coined by [by Sigaux][first] in 2000 for a purpose distinct from current uses.
 [Victor Tetz's definition][origin0] is fairly close to the modern definition except that it is applied to all living organisms.
-These definitions are rarely documented nowadays.
+These definitions are rarely cited nowadays.

 [comp-review]: https://pubmed.ncbi.nlm.nih.gov/27769991/
 [first]: https://pubmed.ncbi.nlm.nih.gov/11261250/